161chihuahuas/kadence/tutorials/config.md

 ##### Default: `0`

-Redirects the Tor process log output through Kadence's logger for the purpose of debugging.
+Redirects the Tor process log output through Dusk's logger for the purpose of debugging.

 #### OnionLoggingVerbosity